numpattern/numpattern.github.io/_posts/2023-11-28-Track-logging-changes.md

 share-img: /img/abstract_bg_cuda.png.PNG
 ---

 Exploration projects collect information over the years.
-The information changes due to incoming data, change of personal, among other factors.
-Changes in the data must be justified and well documented, it requires a sound database and personal to provide insightful details.
+The information changes due to incoming data, change of personnel, among other factors.
+Changes in the data must be justified and well documented, it requires a sound database and professionals to provide insightful details.
 A simple case is to understand the impact of new logged intervals between two consecutive years using tabular data.
 This post refers to these tables as prior and posterior.
-It presents some considerations to compare to year to date files of categorical logs.
+It presents some considerations to compare to year-to-date files of categorical logs.
 The prior is assumed as YTD-2021 and the posterior is YTD-2022.
 ID is the column of drillcores ID's.
 Domain is the categorical column of the interpretations.
 Below is an example of either the prior or posterior logging table.

 | ID | From | To | Domain |
 | :--- | :---- | :--- | :--- |
 | A0010 | 15.40 | 17.80 | A |

 Additionally, a table with the drilling year and optionally sample type is required.

 | ID | Year | Type |
 | :--- |:--- | :--- |